PaulinL/balance-ton-quizz/README.md

 npm start
 ```

-Now you can access the front with localhost:4200/. \
+Now you can access the front with localhost:4200
-And the back with localhost:8484/.
+And the back with localhost:8484

 ### Images

 Download minio here : https://min.io/download \
-Then run these commands :
+Then run these commands, on Windows OS :

 ```
 set MINIO_ACCESS_KEY=minio